24 Months (2 Year) Old Baby Food – Ideas, Chart, and Recipes

 8. Water

-The presence of water might seem surprising in the list of nutritive elements but you would be surprised to know that only a few children meet the daily requirement of drinking 1.3 litres of water every day.
-Hence, you must check if your baby drinks water enough or not.
+The presence of water might seem surprising in the list of nutritive elements, but you would be surprised to know that only a few children meet the daily requirement of drinking 1.3 litres of water every day.
+Hence, you must check if your baby drinks water enough or not to ensure they stay hydrated so issues like constipation stay miles away (5).

 How Much Food Does a 24-month-old Toddler Need?

-Although your child is growing, it does not mean you feed him every hour.
-As per his current age, he requires no more than 1.5 kilocalories on a daily basis.
-And this can be easily achieved with a diet that has a good combination of grains, fruits, vegetables, and other food items.
+Although your child is growing, this does not mean you feed him every hour.
+At his current age, he requires no more than 1.5 kcal on a daily basis, including three healthy meals with one or two healthy snacks.
+This can be easily achieved with a diet that includes a good combination of grains, fruits, vegetables, and other food items.
+American Academy of Pediatrics suggests not fixating on amounts but on the experience of having the child eat their meals.
+Plus, you should also introduce finger foods at this point where toddler make use of their hands, finger foods particularly, to hold and pick foods (6).

 Best Foods for a Twenty-four-month-old Baby

-The completion of 24 months puts your child at an important stage in his life.
+Completing 24 months puts your child at an important stage in his life.
 Going ahead, it is important for him to gain a good amount of weight and develop an energy reserve to power him through life.
 A few specific foods can help him make that happen.
+Here are some nutritious baby food ideas for 2-year-olds (7) (8).

 1. Eggs

-Giving your little one a whole egg, either as an omelette or in the boiled form is a great way to add to his weight and make him a filling meal.
+Giving your little one a whole egg, either as an omelette or boiled is a great way to increase weight and make him a filling meal.
 Children can eat both the yolk and the whites without any issues.

 2. Khichdi